Or find the audio wherever you get your podcasts.

 The adamantine particles actually form part of the fundamental trinity of the universe as Jesus describes it to Glenda Green.
 In this trinity, Love stands atop the pyramid or triangle, and at the base corners rest Spirit and the Adamantine Particles.
 Because the whole trinity is such a cool teaching, this is it in a nutshell:

 “Love is the name of God, and Love is your name as well.
 In that, you are created in the likeness of God.
 You are known and shall always be known by the nature of your love,” he says.
 Elsewhere he affirms that individuality comes not from the Spirit, nor from the admantine particles, but from your love.
-If you think about it, you this: this is how the love of your mother or your beloved pet or best friend feels unmistakeable and like no one else’s.
+If you think about it, you know this: this is how the love of your mother or your beloved pet or best friend feels unmistakeable and like no one else’s.
 “Love is the essence of true beingness.
 Love is not something that you do or don’t do, give or don’t give, receive or don’t receive.
 In other words it is not a commodity […] Love is WHO you are.”
 More on love in other posts, but suffice it to say, it is neither sentimental, nor is it feelings, desires, or preferences, nor is it approval, but something more powerful and intrinsic to vitality and life, able to hold the paradox of loving your enemies and forgiving your betrayers.
 In at least one place, Jesus aligns it with honesty.
 Read more in Why Love Your Enemies Is A Revolutionary Act.